Propose New Academic Programs

 2. determine if approval from the Higher Learning Commission (NDSU's institutional accreditor) is required, and

-The curricular review process for proposing new academic programs occurs in two distinct stages: the notice stage and the request stage.
+The curricular review process for proposing new academic programs occurs in two distinct stages: the program exploration stage and the program request stage.
 The first stage is the new academic program exploration notice.
 The goal of this stage is to announce the intent to offer an academic program not currently offered at NDSU.
 The second stage is the new academic program request.
 Both stages include the following approvals after the new program proposal is first initiated in CourseLeaf's Program Management module:

 1. Department Chair or Head